stuartmees/project-03/README.md

 ```

 ## Reflections

 We decided to work on the functionality of the app primarily at the outset and ignored styling.
 We tried to apply styling all in one go towards the end, which was very difficult as we did not have the classes and ids fresh in our memories.
 This made the task very time consuming.

 On top of this we did not come to an over riding agreement at the outset on what the app should look like in terms of fonts, colours and over all feel.
 This led to conflicting additions to style and inconsistency across the whole app.
 As part of a bigger picture it emphasised the need to have a plan and vision agreed by the whole team at the outset.

-## Future features
+## Future Features

 * Currently the SearchBar only filter for a match in the even title.
 Ideally this should search the event venue and description as well and would be something to add in the future.

 * We would like to enable users to message each other.
-  * For users to message each other then they would need to sign up.
+  * For users to message each other they would need to sign up.
 This leads to the requirement of two different types of users, and thus models in the database: event organisers and regular users.